 Recently, some silicon valley companies including IBM and Yahoo announced moves to bring employees back to their offices in stark contrast to the macro-trends observed above, citing concerns about corporate culture and productivity.

-Fahlbusch notes the heightened sense of culture, values and brand that employees experience at big corporate events and thinks that the future of work might mean bringing remote workers together four times a year for events to connect them with a sense of ‘company’.
+Fahlbusch notes the heightened sense of culture, values, and brand that employees experience at big corporate events and thinks that the future of work might mean bringing remote workers together four times a year for events to connect them with a sense of ‘company’.
 Her view is that we shouldn’t do employee experience on low volume all the year round in large offices but we should save the money on large offices, invest in technology and high volume experience events.

 So what glues us together?
 Aligned culture, common values, singular “high volume” employee experience and brilliant technology.

 Technology, economic and social factors mean that the digital workplace will be an increasingly important factor in business.
-In fact, there is evidence to suggest that it might be a critical factor in recruiting high skilled individuals.
+In fact, there is evidence to suggest that it might be a critical factor in recruiting highly skilled individuals.

 But with an increasingly distributed work model, with employees choosing home working, remote working and other flexible working patterns, the technology can connect, but it doesn’t necessarily align and engage.
 Investment in the employee experience, in developing culture and communicating values will help employees work together and get the best from the platforms.
 As ever, regardless of the technology, it’s really still all about the people.